bennidi/mbassador/README.md

 > Message filtering

-MBassador offers static message filtering.
-Filters are configured using annotations and multiple filters can be attached to a single message handler.
-Since version 1.2.0 Java EL expressions in `@Handler` are another way to define conditional message dispatch.
+MBassador offers type-safe message filtering using lambda-compatible filter classes.
+Filters are configured using the `@Filter` annotation and multiple filters can be attached to a single message handler.
+Filters implement the `IMessageFilter` functional interface, allowing for clean, type-safe filtering logic.
 Messages that have matching handlers but do not pass the configured filters result in the publication of a FilteredMessage object which wraps the original message.
 FilteredMessage events can be handled by registering listeners that handle FilteredMessage.

-Note: Since version 1.3.1 it is possible to wrap a filter in a custom annotation for reuse
+Filters can be reused across handlers by wrapping them in custom annotations (available since version 1.3.1)

 ```java